benkeser/slapnap/slapnap_documentation.md

 Finally, if group biological importance is requested, then the variable groups are displayed in a section immediately preceding the references.

-# Data details {#sec:data}
+# Data {#sec:data}

 The analysis dataset includes neutralization outcomes for the requested bNAb(s) and AA sequence features for the gp160 protein.
 The possible outcomes are described in Section \@ref(sec:outcomedefs).

-The additional variables in the data include:
+The additional groups of variables in the data include:

-* geographic information: binary indicator variables describing the region of origin of each pseudovirus;
+* __geographic information__: binary indicator variables describing the region of origin of each pseudovirus;
-* subtype: binary indicator variables denoting the HIV-1 subtype for the given pseudovirus;
+* __subtype__: binary indicator variables denoting the HIV-1 subtype for the given pseudovirus;
-* AA sequence features: binary indicator variables denoting presence or absence of a residue containing a specific AA at each HXB2-referenced site in gp160;
+* __AA sequence features__: binary indicator variables denoting presence or absence of a residue containing a specific AA at each HXB2-referenced site in gp160;
-* viral geometry features: length of Env, gp120, V2, V3, V5;
+* __viral geometry features__: length of Env, gp120, V2, V3, V5;
-* numbers of sequons: number of sequons in Env, gp120, V2, V3, V5; and
+* __numbers of sequons__: number of sequons in Env, gp120, V2, V3, V5; and
-* numbers of cysteines: number of cysteines in Env, gp120, V2, V3, V5.
+* __numbers of cysteines__: number of cysteines in Env, gp120, V2, V3, V5.

 # References {#sec:refs}